Prospero

 what Prospero actually does

 He assembles the prompt.
-Every message you send passes through Prospero’s context builder, which gathers identity from Aurora, memories from the Commonplace Book, compressed history from the cache, project instructions from the project system, tool definitions from every active plugin and MCP server, and configuration from a dozen settings cascades.
+Or, more accurately, he assembles the small, stable, cacheable portion of the prompt and arranges for the rest of the Estate to speak the dynamic state aloud at the table.
+The context builder gathers identity from Aurora’s precompiled stack, memory recall from the Commonplace Book’s ephemeral whisper, the running summary from the Librarian’s generational anchor, project context from his own announcements, tool definitions canonicalized from every active plugin and MCP server, and the character’s configured settings from a dozen cascades.
 The result is a single, ordered, token-budgeted prompt that gives the LLM everything it needs and nothing it does not.

 He delegates, wisely.
 Prospero does not generate images—that is the Lantern’s work.
-He does not classify content—that is the Concierge’s.
+He does not classify content for danger—that is the Concierge’s.
 He does not store memories—the Commonplace Book handles that.
+He does not narrate time—that is the Host’s.
+He does not announce wardrobe—that is Aurora’s.
+He does not run the terminal—Ariel does.
 What he does is ensure that every subsystem receives the right input, at the right time, in the right format, and that the results arrive back where they belong.
 The Major-Domo conducts.
-He does not perform.
+He performs only when the performance is genuinely his.

 Meet the Staff